Segments & filters

 Customer experience segments

-- Customer advocacy: Leverage customers who have provided positive feedback
+- Customer advocacy: Leverage customers who’ve provided positive feedback

 - Support prioritization: Give additional attention to enterprise or high-value customers